- Courses Courses

-Learn about a career as a course developer.
-Research the job description, education requirements and certification options to make an informed decision about starting a career in the field of training and development could be the right choice for you.
+Learn about the preparation needed to become a course developer.
+Research the job description, educational requirements, key skills and certification options to see if a career in the field of training and development could be the right choice for you.

 Job duties vary based on industry, but some common duties for course developers working in human resource departments may include researching company needs and drafting course outlines.
 During the research phase, course developers review multiple variables, such as corporate structure, employee knowledge base, employee training preferences and training deadlines.
 Course developers use this information to determine how to structure each course, what skills to cover and what communications tools to utilize.

-According to the BLS, workers in the human resources and training industry are often required to have the minimum of bachelor's degrees for employment.
-Job postings for course developers listed on CareerBuilder.com in December 2013 also showed an employer preference for applicants with bachelor's degrees.
+According to the BLS, workers in the human resources and training industry are often required to have the minimum of a bachelor's degree for employment.
+Recent job postings for course developers listed on CareerBuilder.com also showed an employer preference for applicants with bachelor's degrees.

 Undergraduate degrees in human resources may prepare workers for this career field, but other majors, such as communications or education, may also provide necessary job training.
 Human resources courses may cover training and development, labor relations, problem-solving, business law and organizational behavior.
 Other relevant degree programs include those in instructional design and technology.
 Such programs provide students with the technical training to create corporate training seminars or produce instructional simulations.
 Those who wish to work in course development for an educational institute may be required to have a bachelor's or master's degree in the area they wish to work, as well as a teaching credential.